Flag of Algeria

 Safety and Security

-• Risk level high in some areas of Algeria, particularly within 50 km border regions with Libya, Mali, Mauritania, Niger, and Tunisia due to a heightened threat from terrorism and kidnapping.
+• Risk level high in some areas of Algeria, particularly closer to border regions with Libya, Mali, Mauritania, Niger, and Tunisia due to a heightened threat from terrorism and kidnapping.

 Government Travel Advice for Algeria